Statewide Database | Home

 LEARN MORE

-You can view the congressional district map that is included in AB 604 and compare it to the current congressional districts on our interactive map.
-Click here to download a shapefile of the AB 604 map, or click here to download a block equivalency file.
+You can view the new congressional district map that is included in AB 604 and compare it to the 2021 congressional districts drawn by the CRC on our interactive map.
+Or download a shapefile of the AB 604 map, or an AB 604 block equivalency file.

-If you would like to create your own district map, community map, or statewide redistricting plan to share with the state legislature, you can do so by using the Statewide Database's free-to-use mapping tools.
+If you would like to create your own district map, community map, or statewide redistricting plan, you can do so by using the Statewide Database's free-to-use mapping tools.

 Important: Please note that the Statewide Database is not involved in redrawing California's congressional districts.
 We provide the data needed to perform redistricting and voting rights assessments, and provide redistricting-related public access opportunities on behalf of the State of California.